 - Markdown percent — It is the percentage lowering of the price of your product.

-How to calculate markdown price – an example
+How to use this markdown calculator – an example

 Let's assume you have a shoe shop and purchased 20 pairs of three different (blue, green, and red) colors from the same model.
-After a month, you realize that costumers buy mostly the blue and green ones, but the stock of the red one remained untouched.
+After a month, you realize that customers buy mostly blue and green ones, but the stock of red ones remains untouched.
 As you don't want to keep this product on your shelves forever, you decide to use a markdown.

-The original selling price for all the three kinds were $50, and you decide to introduce a 25% markdown for the red shoes.
+The original selling price for all three kinds was $50, and you decided to introduce a 25% markdown for the red shoes.

 - Begin with calculating by setting the original selling price, which is